A coronary angiography is an X-ray procedure or test to examine the arteries of your heart.

-An angiography provides information on the extent and location of any narrowing in the coronary arteries.
-The x-ray images are called coronary angiograms.
+An angiography provides information on any narrowing in the coronary arteries (how much and where).
+The X-ray images are called coronary angiograms.
 Sometimes other tests or procedures are done at the same time such as:

-- measuring the blood pressure within the heart chambers
+- measuring the blood pressure within your heart chambers

-- check the functioning of the heart valves and of the heart pump
+- checking the functioning of your heart valves and how well your heart is pumping

 - angioplasty to place a stent in one or more of the coronary arteries that are narrowed.

 What are the coronary arteries?

 The coronary arteries supply your heart muscle with vital blood and oxygen so that your heart can pump blood around the body.
 The results of the angiography (which will give information on any narrowing in the coronary arteries) will help your doctor decide what treatments, if any, are best for you.